 - Repeating ad text/keywords on the post-click landing page

 - Providing clear access to the ad’s offer

-How they could improve the post-click experience
+How they could improve the post-click landing page

 One obvious way to improve the Consumer Reports example would be to add sample reviews to the post-click landing page so they stay true to the ad promise without requiring people to subscribe.